turtlebot/turtlebot4-user-manual/setup/basic.md

 turtlebot4-setup
 ```

 This will start the TurtleBot 4 setup tool.
 Navigate to the "Wi-Fi Setup" menu and configure your connection.
-When you have finished, save and apply the settings.
+When you have finished, save the wifi settings, then
+return to the main menu.
+Select `Apply Settings` and press `Enter` before quitting the `turtlebot4-setup` tool.

 <figure class="aligncenter">
     <img src="media/wifi_setup.gif" alt="Wi-Fi setup" style="width: 100%"/>